 Impossible?
 Nope.
 Pathos will get you there.

-We’ll jump into a full-fledged pathos definition in a sec.
-First, let’s look at all three major categories of Aristotle’s rhetorical techniques.
 It’s a good idea to become well-versed in all three if your goal is to make powerful content.

 These techniques also go by other terms: rhetorical appeals, persuasive strategies, and modes of persuasion.